wms-why/imgsearch-client/README.md

 ## Contributing

 * As this project in early development, we don't accept pull requests at now.
-* If you have any ideas, please open an issure
+* If you have any ideas, please open an issue